[Estimated read time: 6 minutes]

 Service Your Heating System

-This may be one of the most important tasks to be completed before the winter months.
+This may be one of the most important tasks to be completed when winterizing your home.
 It is recommended year after year to have a professional come out and inspect and service your furnace to ensure it is performing at its highest efficiency and that are no safety concerns with the unit.

 Check & Replace all Smoke Alarms